Hi there! How can we help you?

 I am pretty sure my favorite story growing up was The Secret Garden.
 I used to daydream about finding one and what it would be like.
 So it comes as no surprise that when I decided to make a Spring inspired necklace, I gravitated towards creating a focal that reflects new life and blossoms dripping from a garden wall.

-The products in this design are listed below.
+The products used in this project are listed below.

 Step-by-Step Instructions: